Is your county sheriff still honoring detainer requests from Immigration and Customs Enforcement?

-Yesterday, the ACLU of Colorado sent letters to every sheriff in the state calling into question the legal authority under Colorado state law to detain people at the behest of Immigration and Customs Enforcement (ICE).
-Sheriffs from around the state have responded by announcing that they will no longer honor the holds.
-As of today, Denver joins Boulder County, Mesa County, Routt County, Jefferson County, Grand County, and San Miguel County.
+The ACLU of Colorado sent letters to every sheriff in the state calling into question the legal authority to detain people for up to 6 days at the request of Immigration and Customs Enforcement (ICE).
+Sheriffs from around the state have responded by announcing that they will no longer honor ICE detainer requests.

 Date